Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Introduction

 \section{Introduction}

-Smale spaces were introduced by D.~Ruelle (see~\cite{ruelle:therm}) as generalizations of basic sets of Axiom-A diffeomorphisms.
+Smale spaces were introduced by D.~Ruelle (see~\cite{ruelle:therm}) as generalizations of Anosov diffeomorphisms and basic sets of Axiom-A diffeomorphisms.
 They were also extensively studied before as ``spaces with hyperbolic canonical coordinates'' by R.~Bowen~\cite{bowen:markovpartition,bowen:periodicmeasures}.

 A Smale space is a compact metric space $\X$ with a homeomorphism $f:\X\arr\X$ such that there exists a local direct product structure on $\X$ with respect to which $f$ is expanding in one and contracting in the other direction.
-For example, every Anosov diffeomorphism is a Smale space.
+For example, every Anosov diffeomorphism of a compact manifold is a Smale space.
+Restrictions of Axiom-A homemorphisms to the basic sets are also examples of Smale spaces.
+For more on Smale spaces, see~\cite{ruelle:therm,putnam,putnam:smalespaces}.

 Smale spaces are classical objects of the theory of dynamical systems, but many basic questions about them (and even about Anosov diffeomorphisms) remain to be open.

 For example, it seems that the following question is open. \begin{question} Is it true that if $(\X, f)$ is a Smale space such that $\X$ is connected and locally connected, then $(\X, f)$ is topologically conjugate to an Anosov diffeomorphism? \end{question}